-The BEng (Hons) Mechanical Engineering degree at Lincoln aims to produce graduates who are highly skilled, creative engineers who can adapt to new challenges and deliver sustainable solutions for modern society.
+The BEng (Hons) Mechanical Engineering degree at Lincoln aims to produce industry-ready graduates with product design and innovative sense who are highly skilled, creative engineers able to adapt to new challenges and deliver sustainable solutions for modern society.

 Founded in collaboration with Siemens, the University of Lincoln’s School of Engineering has a core philosophy of research-led teaching.
-Our innovative industrial collaborations have led to a generous programme of bursaries and workplace experience opportunities.
-Further details can be found using the link at the top of this page.
+Our innovative industrial collaborations have led to a range of workplace experience opportunities.
 The University is also one of a select group of Siemens' Global Principal Partners.

-Strong links exist between our Mechanical and Electrical programmes, ensuring all graduates have a strong cross-disciplinary focus necessary for the modern engineer, and an excellent understanding of industry perspectives.
-As a student in Mechanical Engineering, you will study core mechanical engineering subjects and specialize in the design and analysis of advanced mechanical and energy systems.
+Strong links exist between our Mechanical and Electrical programmes, enabling our students to develop the strong cross-disciplinary focus necessary for the modern engineer, and an understanding of industry perspectives.

 How You Study

 The Mechanical Engineering programme utilises problem- and project-based learning.
 We aim to narrow the gap between employers’ requirements and our graduates’ skills to improve employability and help facilitate their transition from higher education to work.

 The first year of the degree is designed to provide a foundation in engineering theory and practice.
 Students are supported in their development of important technical skills, such as computer-aided design and workshop skills.
 The second and third years offer a range of specialist modules.
 At each stage of the course, there are opportunities to practise and develop engineering skills on real-life problems through project work.